The Early Days of Saxmundham FC

-Over the years there has also been Ladies football teams in Saxmundham, the last time being in the 1990’s, and in 2018 a Girls team was formed.
+Over the years there have also been Ladies football teams in Saxmundham, the last time being in the 1990s, and in 2018 a Girls team was formed.

 In 1992 the Club celebrated its centenary with a match against Ipswich Town Youths, who included future ITFC first teamers James Scowcroft and Tony Vaughan in their line up.
 A large crowd enjoyed an entertaining match at Carlton Park which Saxmundham won 2-1.

 1992/93 saw the Club regain its Senior status for the first time since the turn of the century by finishing runners up in division 1.
 This first year back in Senior football saw an incredible run in the Senior Cup, reaching the final which was played at Portman Road against a very strong Woodbridge side (who were top of Jewson League division 1 at the time).
 The result was a 4-0 defeat but it was a fantastic experience for everyone involved and arguably this was the most successful period for the Club as it had a very strong committee, two good adult teams and several youth sides.